 The community provided valuable input to the Flood Study through surveys (May 2015) and drop-in sessions (September 2016).
 This information was used to ensure the flood study models produced results that were consistent with community observations.

-The community are invited to provide Council with information on flooding problems they are aware of and suggestions on how they would like to see these problems addressed.
+The community was invited to provide Council with information on flooding issues they were aware of during drop-in information sessions held in late 2018 at the Bega Valley Regional Learning Centre.
+Suggestions were provided on how members of the community would like to see these problems addressed.

-Information of the project has been sent out to residents and property owners within the study area, this same information is also available on our Have Your Say where an online feedback survey can be completed.
-Feedback closes on 16 December 2018.
+Information about the project was sent out to residents and property owners within the study area at the time.
+The same information was also published on Council’s website where an online survey was available.

 The study included the foreshore and low-lying areas near Merimbula Lake and Back Lake as well as the catchments draining to the lakes.
 Flooding in these areas can be caused by ocean storms, extreme tides and intense rainfall.

 The study identified potential flood risks to people, property, infrastructure and assets.